xiyao-zhao/html5-canvas/README.md

 A project utilizes HTML5 canvas via Javascript.

-Main properties & methods highlight:
+Main properties & methods used in this project:

 canvas.getContext(),